SIG39

 Computational Aeroacoustics, IV

-ERCOFTAC Course Computational Aeroacoustics, IV 26th - 27th March 2024 TU Wien, Building BA, Getreidemarkt 9, 1060 Wien, Austria Registration is now open!!!
-Organizers: Dr Christophe Bogey, LMFA UMR 5509, Ecole Centrale de Lyon, France Prof Stefan Schoder, Institute of
+ERCOFTAC Course Computational Aeroacoustics, IV 26th - 27th March 2024 TU Wien, Building BA, Getreidemarkt 9, 1060 Wien, Austria Registration deadline 19th March 2024 Organizers: Dr Christophe Bogey, LMFA UMR 5509, Ecole Centrale de Lyon, France Prof Stefan Schoder,

 26 Mar 2024